 Experienced Police Officers may be selected to serve as Police Training Officers, Evidence Technicians or Community Officers, in which cases additional training is normally provided.
 Experienced officers may also be assigned to Court Services, Crime Prevention, Personnel and Training, Emergency Management, Infrastructure Security or the Detective Bureau.

 UW-Madison Police Department employees will support the Department's vision and mission by operating in a fair, unbiased manner which respects the rights and dignity of all individuals.
-Department employees? everyday actions will be guided by the Department?s values of Respect, Integrity, Compassion, and Honor (RICH) and be grounded in the highest ethical and professional standards.
+As a Department employee, your everyday actions will be guided by the Department's values of Honor, Integrity, Guardians, Health, Empathy and Respect (Reaching HIGHER) and be grounded in the highest ethical and professional standards.
+UW-Madison Police Department employees are expected to take an active role in creating and maintaining a positive, welcoming and inclusive work environment.
+Employees will assist or participate in the Department's recruiting, hiring and diversity efforts and the on-boarding of new employees in the work unit.
 Department employees are expected to work in partnership with the campus and area communities to provide leadership in solving community problems, preventing crime and providing a safe environment to fulfill the mission of the University.
-Employees will strive for excellence in fulfilling the Department's Mission and Vision statements, values and goals.
+Employees will strive for excellence in fulfilling the Department's mission and vision statements, values and goals.

 As part of building community trust, employees are expected to intervene in crises; protect life and property; and actively participate in crime prevention and education and training of public.
 The ability to collect data, document, report, and analyze incidents is critical to maintaining a safe environment.
 In addition employees in this position must be able to plan, self-analyze, adjust, predict and adapt to change, and have a visionary and futuristic outlook.
 Employees are expected to build trust and positive relationships not only within the Department, but also with key partner agencies and entities and the UW-Madison community.
 Employees will be actively engaged within the Department and the campus community.